-Monsanto And The Weed Scientists: Not A Love Story
+Monsanto Attacks Scientists After Studies Show Trouble For Weedkiller Dicamba

 At first, the companies selling these herbicides — both Monsanto and BASF — seemed unconcerned.

 "All I got was denial that there was a problem," Bradley says.
-"What I kept hearing was, it's not a big problem nationwide; we always have these kinds of mistakes or accidents with the introduction of any new technology."
+"What I kept hearing was: It's not a big problem nationwide; we always have these kinds of mistakes or accidents with the introduction of any new technology."

 So Bradley, a past president of the Weed Science Society of America, started collecting data on crop damage from across the country, mapping the epidemic.
 By the end of the summer, Bradley estimated that at least 3.1 million acres of crops had shown some injury from drifting dicamba.